stefanhiemer/topoptlab/monolithic_codes/README.md

 Transient heat conduction to minimize f^{T} u at every timestep and serves as demonstration code for transient topology optimization.

 homogenization.py

 This is a conversion of the Matlab code from

 Andreassen, Erik, and Casper Schousboe Andreasen.
 "How to determine composite material properties using numerical homogenization."
 Computational Materials Science 83 (2014): 488-495."

-to Python- Currently only linear elasticity is available and still needs cleaning up.
+to Python.
+Currently only linear elasticity is available and still needs cleaning up.